-This notice is for adults who are in care homes or nursing homes, supported living arrangements or receiving other forms of days services or residentialbased service such as rehabilitation.
-We are using your personal information to provide those services to you and to safeguard you from harm.
-We may work with other agencies to deliver these services and monitor the quality of services.
+This notice is for adults who are subject to certain statutory (legally required) interventions designed to protect them and others from harm, as well as other adults who may be involved in those interventions.
+This would include carers and supporters of the adult or persons suspected of causing them harm or of being harmed by them.
+If you are a person who is the subject of, or involved in, such interventions then we are using your personal information to look into the circumstances of the vulnerable adult to see if you or they need to be protected or made the subject of statutory intervention.
+We will also use this information to more widely assess your or their need for support and what we may need to do to prevent the need for statutory intervention.
+In these cases we will work with other agencies to put in place a plan to support you or the adult in question.
 We also use your information to verify your identity where required, contact you by post, email or telephone, to maintain our records, manage any funding of services and your contribution to these and to demonstrate to our own auditors and external regulators that we are providing proper services in accordance with the law.